Skip to content

 .identifier_reference => |id| {

-const name = ctx.tree.getString(id.name);
+const name = ctx.tree.string(id.name);

-// callee is a plain identifier
+// callee is a bare identifier

 },